 What is peripheral neuropathy?

-- sensory nerves carry information about touch, taste, sight, hearing and smell
+- sensory nerves carry signals about touch, taste, sight, hearing and smell

-- motor nerves carry information to help you move
+- motor nerves carry signals to help you move

-- autonomic nerves carry information to help with balance, sweating, digestion and many of the things you do without thinking.
+- autonomic nerves carry signals to help with balance, sweating, digestion and many of the things you do without thinking

 Peripheral neuropathy usually affects the sensory nerves in your hands, feet, arms or legs.
 Some people find it affects only a small part of their body, like a finger or a toe.